 The TUC has many links with trade unionists throughout the world and represents working people on public bodies within Britain and at the International Labour Organisation.
 It runs an extensive training and education programme for trade union representatives, and helps affiliated unions develop new services for their members.
 Should unions have difficulties with each other, the TUC will assist in resolving such problems.

 One of the great strengths of the TUC and its affiliates is that we are campaigning organisations, constantly uniting working people and their families to improve society.
-You might like to see a list of the current campaigns.

 The TUC publishes an excellent range of books and pamphlets covering bullying at work, pensions, equal rights, balloting and industrial action, employment tribunals, health and safety matters, There are also pamphlets on Europe, New Unionism, the TUC, its history and affiliates, and there is a range of memorabilia.
 The TUC also publishes reports on the lesbian and gay conference, black workers’ issues, the low paid and the excluded.
 A selection of the range on offer can be seen under TUC Publications.